express-validator/express-validator/README.md

 If any of the fields are present in more than one location, then all instances of that field value must pass the validation.

+The validators will always be executed serially for the same field.
+This means that if the chain targets more than one field, those will run in parallel, but each of their validators are serial.

 ### `body(fields[, message])`
 Same as `check(fields[, message])`, but only checking `req.body`.